jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C9/crawling/how_to_use_selenium_to_crawl_websites.md

-**OpenSearchServer 1.5** introduces a new powerful scripting feature.
+**OpenSearchServer 1.5** introduces a powerful scripting feature.
 It is now possible to drive a web browser (Firefox, PhantomJS) using a written script.

 The new scripting feature can: